zhullyb/monyhar/monyhar/docs/accessibility/chromevox.md

 # ChromeVox (for developers)

 ChromeVox is the built-in screen reader on Chrome OS.
-It was originally developed as a separate extension but now the code lives inside of the Chromium tree and it's built as part of Chrome OS.
+It was originally developed as a separate extension but now the code lives inside of the Monyhar tree and it's built as part of Chrome OS.

 NOTE: ChromeVox ships also as an extension on the Chrome webstore.
 This version